 Unassigned: Includes the residual amounts that have not been restricted, committed or assigned to specific purposes.
-All of the fund balance is classified as unassigned as of June 30, 2017.

 Spending policy:

 Government-wide financial statements: When an expense is incurred for purposes for which both restricted and unrestricted net position are available, the Authority's policy is to apply restricted net position first.